suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/Planning/Silhouette coefficient.md

  a2 := TABLE(a1, {wi,id1,id2,label,dist:=SQRT(SUM(GROUP,sq_diff))},wi,id1,id2,label);
  ~~~

- These distances are then averaged to finally get the a values
+ These distances are then averaged to finally get the a values.

  ~~~
  a3 := TABLE(a2, {wi, id:=id1, label,value:=AVE(GROUP,dist)}, wi,id1,label);